dgdheeraj/dgdheeraj.github.io/content/home/experience.md

     date_start: '2023-05-01'
     date_end: '2023-12-13'
     description: |2-
-        * Incorporated a third-party study into the [APT Webstudy platform](https://www.aptwebstudy.org/) used to enroll candidates into clinical trials for Alzheimer's.
+        * Formulated and implemented end-to-end flows for a third-party study into the [APT Webstudy platform](https://www.aptwebstudy.org/), facilitating the enrollment of over 500 candidates into clinical trials for Alzheimer's.
-        * Added Account Management which provides profile-based access control to an internal platform.
         * Implemented SQL scripts to assist migrating data to a datalake.
+        * Spearheaded creation of the Account Management feature which provides profile-based access control to an internal platform.
         * Gained exposure in React.js, PostgreSQL and Django

   - title: Full Stack Engineer Intern